Questions and Answers on Christianity

 The solution has two parts for us: we acknowledge Jesus Christ as our king, and we adopt his value system.
 In the first part our problem of the pre-existing relationship damage is solved; in the second part we become enabled to build a new relationship.

-The first part relies on the principle that those in authority are responsible for those under their direct authority.
+Using a legal perspective, the first part relies on the principle that those in authority are responsible for those under their direct authority.
 When Jesus becomes our king, he rightfully is able to bear the costs of our broken relationship with God.
 In fact, he already took that consequence when he died on the cross.
-(For a time at the cross, God completely severed his relationship with Jesus.)
+(For a time at the cross, God completely severed his relationship with Jesus substituting for us.)
 Now as our king, Jesus represents us to God.
 God therefore sees us through Jesus, and sees Jesus' value system when he looks at us.

-The second part grows God's value system genuinely within us.
+The second part grows the value system of God genuinely within us.
 The first part (Jesus as our king) put us in a right position to start a relationship with God.
 The second part (adopting his value system) is where that relationship actually grows in existence.
 And a consequence of this change of values is that new actions flow out of our new values.

 This solution was carefully planned and executed by God.
 Both parts we do are in response to work that God has already done.
 There is a consequence to broken relationships, and God has prepared the means to pay that consequence for us.
 God brings us to the point where we understand the wisdom in his solution.
 And then he gives us the strength to actively live it in our lives.